Frequently Asked Questions

-What are the five essential components of an effective work from home policy?
+What are the essential components of an effective work from home policy?

-How can productivity be measured for remote employees?
+How can managers measure productivity for remote employees?

-Productivity can be measured by tracking hours worked, output, or performance-based results.
-Time tracking tools like Zoomshift and Clockify are commonly used, and flexibility may be allowed as long as desired results are achieved.
-Source
+Productivity can be measured by tracking hours worked, output, or performance against goals.
+Tools like Zoomshift and Clockify help monitor time, while performance-based metrics allow flexibility as long as results are achieved.
+Note: The best measurement system depends on company needs and role requirements.
+(Source)

-What tools are recommended for managing communication in remote teams?
+What communication tools are recommended for remote teams?

-Recommended tools include Google Hangouts or Zoom for video calls, Spinach AI for meeting agendas, Slack or Microsoft Teams for quick chats, and Asana or Monday for project updates.
-Clear guidelines on tool usage should be included in the policy.
-Source
+Recommended tools include Google Hangouts or Zoom for video calls, Spinach AI for meeting agendas (including one-on-ones and async meetings), Slack or Microsoft Teams for quick chats and updates, and Asana or Monday.com for project management.
+Note: Choose tools that integrate easily with your tech stack and consider privacy requirements for sensitive discussions.
+(Source)

 What security measures should be included in a work from home policy?